 Applications tailored for specific domains: Education, defense and safety, health and well-being, food and consumables industry, automotive, entertainment

 Ethics: (mis)use of the public’s lack of knowledge of what neurotechnology can(not) do, placebo effects

 Work that is targeted at establishing a generic quantification of cognitive and affective processes, or mainly aims to unravel their underlying neural mechanisms, can be submitted to other sections of Frontiers in Neuroergonomics.

-Consumer Neuroergonomics welcomes submissions of the following article types: Book Review, Brief Research Report, Case Report, Clinical Trial, Community Case Study, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.
+Consumer Neuroergonomics welcomes submissions of the following article types: Brief Research Report, Case Report, Clinical Trial, Community Case Study, Conceptual Analysis, Correction, Data Report, Editorial, General Commentary, Hypothesis and Theory, Methods, Mini Review, Opinion, Original Research, Perspective, Review, Specialty Grand Challenge, Study Protocol, Systematic Review and Technology and Code.

 All manuscripts must be submitted directly to the section Consumer Neuroergonomics, where they are peer-reviewed by the Associate and Review Editors of the specialty section.

 For all queries regarding manuscripts in Review and potential conflicts of interest, please contact firstname.lastname@example.org